bingosummer/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 Install and configure Azure CLI following the documentation [**HERE**](http://azure.microsoft.com/en-us/documentation/articles/xplat-cli/).

+The following commands in this topic are based on Azure CLI version `0.9.18`.

 >**NOTE:**
   * It is suggested to run Azure CLI using Ubuntu Server 14.04 LTS or Windows 10.
   * If you are using Windows, it is suggested that you use **command line** but not PowerShell to run Azure CLI.